DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 As of Cadenza Autumn 2023 (9.3), the following types and capabilities of analysis extensions are officially supported:

 - **Visualization**
-  The Analytics Extension provides a new visualization type for displaying a bitmap image (PNG).
+  The Analytics Extension type `visualization` provides a new visualization type for displaying a bitmap image (PNG).

 - **Data enrichment**
-  The Analytcs Extension returns data that enriches an existing Cadenza object type by adding additional attributes, which virtually add additional columns to the original data set.
+  The Analytcs Extension type `enrichment` returns data that enriches an existing Cadenza object type by adding additional attributes, which virtually add additional columns to the original data set.

 - **Data generation**
-  The Analytics Extension provides a result data set that is created as a new Cadenza object type.
+  The Analytics Extension type `calculation` provides a result data set that is created as a new Cadenza object type.

 # Installation

-As this package is currently only available on GitHub, an installation via source is necessary.
+As long as this package is in beta, it is only available on GitHub, and an installation via source is necessary.
 In the near future this package will also be made available via the Python Package Index (PyPI).

 To install the package the [GitHub repository](https://github.com/DisyInformationssysteme/cadenza-analytics-python) needs to be cloned.
 Once the repository is locally available the package can be installed via `pip`.
 Navigate to the root folder of the project and run: